Argonne-National-Laboratory/DSP/INSTALL.md

 JULIA
 -----
 Julia is a high level dynamic programming language for technical computing, with syntax that is familiar to users of other technical computing environments such as MATLAB and Python.
-This is an optional package for DSP.
-However, DSP provides an interface to an algebraic modeling package StochJuMP based on Julia.
+DSP provides an interface to an algebraic modeling package StochJuMP based on Julia.
 The interface package can be installed by the Julia command
 ```julia
 Pkg.clone("https://github.com/kibaekkim/DSP.jl.git");
 ```